 You can send abandoned cart push notifications on firefox browsers both on desktop and mobile.
 Create a series of push notifications for abandoned cart users and send them at different time intervals. this may keep reminding the user of their cart and should cause purchase.

-Web push notifications are one amongst the most effective communication channels within the entire spectrum.
+Web push notifications are one of the most effective communication channels within the entire spectrum.
 Chrome, Safari, and Firefox cover almost 75% of the overall browser stack.
 Firefox push browser notifications are unique in terms of technology and deliverability.
 They’re prompt, relevant, and really specific.
 With little advancement in technology, they will be personalized. for instance, you’ll insert individual-specific information to form good use of it.
 Firefox push notifications, in short, are the game-changing medium of communication.

 Sign up now to turn your visitors into repeat customers.